On Being a Friend

 One Last Time

 I remember the moment when my daughter grew big enough to change from holding just my finger as we walked, to holding my full hand.
-I can’t tell you her exact age, and I’m only 80% sure about where we were, but the feeling I had when she shrugged off my finger and grasped my hand is seared into my brain.
-It was the first time I had the generic thought “my baby’s growing up so fast!.”
+I can’t tell you her exact age, and I’m only 90% sure about where we were, but the feeling I had when she shrugged off my finger and grasped my hand is seared into my brain.
+It was the first time I had the generic thought “my baby’s growing up so fast!”
 But it was more than that.
 It was a fearful thought of “I’m never going to get that experience again.”

 When you’re raising kids, there is always going to be the last peek-a-boo, the last bathtime, the last tickle fight, the last piggy-back ride.
-Most all things are going to have a one last time.
-The problem is you may never know which time will be the last.
+Most all things are going to have a “one last time”.
+A frightening problem is you may never know which time will be the last.
 I was able to pick up on the hand-holding incident, but the rest?
-The rest I couldn’t tell you which was the last time.
+The rest I couldn’t tell you when the last time was.
 She’s 13 now and most of those “lasts” are gone forever.
 But I’m not sad about it.

 We always had a different philosophy with her.
 It started with my wife and I not wanting to give up on our footloose-and-fancy-free lifestyle.
 (Not that we were anywhere close to being crazy all-nighters.)
-But we insisted on keeping things the same as much as we could.
+But we insisted on keeping things the same as much as we could once we had a baby.
 If we wanted to go shopping, we all went shopping.
 If we wanted to hang out with people, everyone including the baby went out.
 It went so well (and she was such a good kid) that more than a few times other couples told us that she was their inspiration for having children.

 Every new accomplishment or stage of growing up was joyful!
 We celebrated and embraced it all.
 Eating new foods, riding her bike without training wheels, talking to other grownups on her own, brushing her own hair, deciding to play percussion in band.
 It was all wonderful.
-We never needed to mourn the stuff that passed, because we were there for it and loved it in the moment.
+We never needed to mourn the stuff that passed, because we were there for it and (here’s the key) appreciated it in the moment.
 It’s like having a good vacation somewhere and checking it off your list.
 We did Atlanta.
 It was good.
 No need to go back there again.
 No offense, Atlanta, but the traffic alone…!

 Food and Music Therapy